siposdani87/cron-form-field/README.md

 <a href="https://www.buymeacoffee.com/siposdani87" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-green.png" alt="Buy Me A Coffee" style="width: 150px !important;"></a>

-This CronFormField package written in Dart for the Flutter.\
-You can edit cron expressions with this form field in an alert dialog.\
-This widget extend TextField to has more useful behaviour.
+This CronFormField package is written in Dart for the Flutter.
+You can edit cron expressions with this form field in an alert dialog.
+This widget extends TextField to have more useful behavior.
+It supports both Standard and Quartz cron expressions with allowed and alternative values.

 ## Usage